-Are you an active-duty sailor, naval reservist, naval veteran, or family member of a naval service member?
+Are you an active-duty service member, reservist, veteran, or family of a service member?

 Universal themes to be discussed will include:

 - Military service and the experience of war

 - Commemoration and memory

 Meet your fellow discussion participants and learn about each other’s military backgrounds.
 An overview of the program will be provided and we will discuss the historical contexts of the War of 1812 and the post-9/11 Wars.